 Dr. Ronald F. Cichy, Ph.D., NCE5, CHA Emeritus

-Ronald F. Cichy is The School of Hospitality Business director and one of its professors.
+Ronald F. Cichy is a professor at the MIchigan State University School of Hospitality Business.
 Cichy team-teaches Total Quality Management in the Hospitality Industry with John King, president and COO of HDS Services.
 He is the author or co-author of four books, including Managing Food and Beverage Service and Quality Sanitation Management.
 Together with other faculty colleagues in The School, Cichy is a recognized researcher, and he is the authority on leadership qualities of hospitality leaders spanning all segments of the industry.

 Dr. William Donohue